subirvarma/GeneralCognitics/_posts/zeno.md

  [online book on this subject](https://srdas.github.io/DLBook2/)

-- Zeno’s paradox of the arrow 1) paradox of velocity 2) paradox of movement
-- Why it’s a paradox, if the arrow is not moving at any point in time, how does it get from point A to point B?
-- Differential calculus view of the paradox
-- Integral calculus view
-- Kant’s view of the paradox
-- Quantum Mechanics and the paradox, the Heisenberg uncertainty principle
-- The quantum field representation for a particle
-- We have replaced one paradox by another: how can an object be in motion and not in motion at the same time to, how can an object exhibit both particle and wave like properties?

 ## Introduction

 Zeno of Elea was an ancient Greek philosopher who lived around 500 BC.
 He was a disciple of the philosopher Parmenides, who believed that all of reality consisted of an un-differentiated, unchanging motionless whole, which did not consist of any parts.
 Hence  aspects such as motion, change and plurality were illusions according to him.
 In support of this point of view, Zeno came up with several paradoxes, which have continued to puzzle philosophers and scientists, even to the present day.